Building Together 2024 - Workshops

 Master Class in Asset Framing

-This interactive workshop uses presentation, call-and-response, small-group discussion, and humor to engage participants and help them:
+What it is: An interactive workshop using presentation, call-and-response, small-group discussion, and humor to help you make a more convincing case for equity.

-• Open more dignifying relationships with staff and communities of color
+• How to have more dignifying relationships with staff and communities of color

-• Surface opportunities where others may only see problems
+• How to surface opportunities where others may only see problems

 Facilitator: Trabian Shorters, CEO/Founder, BMe Community